Cheapest Raspberry Pi Guitar Amp Modeler Rig Under $250 in 2026

 Expression Pedal for Wah and Volume

-The M-AUDIO EX-P (~$35 CAD) works with essentially every software stack here.
+The M-AUDIO EX-P (~$35) works with essentially every software stack here.
 It’s a passive resistive pedal that outputs a 0–5V control signal over a 1/4″ TRS connection.
 With Aida-X running inside MOD Audio’s environment, you can map it to wah position or volume directly in the patch routing.
 With a raw JACK/NAM setup, you’ll need a USB-MIDI footcontroller or a separate expression-to-MIDI converter to use it — the Pi’s GPIO can do this with a simple Python script and a voltage divider, which we’ll cover in a future post.

 If you’re not planning wah tones, skip the expression pedal and save $35.